What is a sustainable website?

 Illustration of the planet Earth contained within a leaf to represent being kind to the environment.

-Why are sustainable websites important?
+Why are eco friendly websites important?

 Have you ever considered the carbon footprint of the internet?
 Digital technology (our gadgets, the internet and the systems supporting them) produces approximately 3.7% of global greenhouse gas emissions.
 This is equivalent to the amount of greenhouse gases emitted by the aviation industry.
 The average website with 10,000 views a month will produce 211kg of CO2 emissions every year.
 This is the same as: Driving 1055km: the distance from Inverness to Plymouth.
 Drinking 4,220 cups of coffee.
 The CO2 absorbed by 11 trees a year.
 As a society, we are becoming more and more reliant on the internet and our gadgets.
 So it is important that we acknowledge the impact of the internet on the environment and act on it.
 References Lean ICT Report: The Shift Project Aviation Emissions: Sustainability by numbers and Our world in data Website CO2 emissions